IBM/create-and-deploy-memcached-operator-using-go/articles/demystified.md

 ![reconcile states](../images/operator-controller-reconciliation.png)

 That said, the operator controllers work one level of abstraction higher than the Kube controllers.
 An operator's desired state is not the cluster's desired state, it is the custom resources (CRs) that drive the operator's controller.
-The operator's current state--the state the operator is adjusting to make it match the state described in the CRs--is the cluster's desired state.
+This means that when we use operators, the custom resource is what is driving the desired state.
 The cluster then uses that desired state to adjust its current state.
-So both kinds of controllers reconcile between desired and current state, but there are three layers of state to adjust between: operators' custom resources reconcile to the cluster's desired state which reconciles to the cluster's current state.
+So both kinds of controllers reconcile between desired and current state, <b>but with operators</b> there are three layers of state to adjust between: operators' custom resources reconcile to the cluster's desired state which reconciles to the cluster's current state.

 ## Conclusion